 Thinking solar?
 Think ahead

 It’s important to think ahead when buying solar.
-Install a solar battery-ready solar panel system of suitable size if your ultimate goal is to add energy storage.
-Not all solar system will be easily upgradeable.
+Install a battery-ready system of suitable size if your ultimate goal is to add energy storage.
+Not all solar systems will be easily upgradeable.

 Go solar now – Or wait?